-As more and more our activity moves online and the internet of things expands, the number of malicious actors looking to exploit personal information and assets also grows.
+As more and more of our activity moves online and the Internet of Things expands, the number of malicious actors looking to exploit personal information and assets also grows.
 It’s impossible to make a website 100% invulnerable to exploits, but the other side of that coin is that a shockingly high percentage of companies continue to leave their online assets’ security on the back burner.

 We here at WooNinjas are firm believers that security is something you can never have enough of, and today we’ll be doing a deep dive into two popular security plugins for WordPress sites: Sucuri vs WordFence.

 Each of these companies offers both free and paid plugins and services with several price tiers to ensure that the risk of your site being compromised is as close as possible to zero.
 Many of their offerings cover the same bases, but they also differ in important ways that I’ll cover as we go.

 Let’s compare Sucuri vs WordFence!
 Skip to the good stuff:

 – Sucuri Security

 – Sucuri Platform